arm-developer-tools/windowsperf/wperf/README.md

         Specify the image name you want to sample.

     --pe_file
-        Specify the PE file name (and path).
+        Specify the PE filename (and path).

     --pdb_file
-        Specify the PDB file name (and path), PDB file should directly corresponds to PE file set with `--pe_file`.
+        Specify the PDB filename (and path), PDB file should directly corresponds to a PE file set with `--pe_file`.

     --sample-display-long
         Display decorated symbol names.